JCarlee/Layer-SQL/README.md

 * Tkinter
 * pyodbc

-This project provides multiple database management tools for the uGRIDD GIS team.
-These tools aid in the creation of new uFIND layer tables within the uGRIDD Azure Database.
+This project provides multiple database management tools for a GIS team.
+These tools aid in the creation of new uFIND layer tables within an Azure Database.

 ## layer_statement.py